dbzl-project11/dbzl-project11.github.io/usefulInfo/boost.md

 Note - this does not for you to have duplicate potaras on a build.

 Please remember that this does take up one of your 7 customization slots, and potara rules for characters are still in effect.
-The store does not allow you to put potaras on characters that are not allowed to use them.
-However, these free potaras will bypass potara limits.
-For instance, if you have Dragon Power on Krillin and Yamcha, you may use the Dragon Power boost on Chiaotzu and Goku so that everyone has Dragon Power that week.
+The store generally does not allow you to put potaras on characters that are not allowed to use them.
+Exceptions to this will be noted below.

+However, these free potaras will bypass potara usage limits.
+For instance, if you have Dragon Power on Krillin and Yamcha, you may use the Dragon Power boost on
+Chiaotzu and Goku so that everyone has Dragon Power that week.

 Note that purchasing lower versions of a potara does not cause them to stack.
-For instance, Power of Rage + Unleashed Ki =/= Dragon Power.
-The game always prioritizes the higher boost.
+For instance, Power of Rage + Unleashed Ki =/= Dragon Power (instead, it would just be Power of Rage).
+The game always prioritizes the higher boost on the build.

 - 1 zenni